hallez/hrz-website/content/_index.md

 affect [memory performance in college students and healthy elderly individuals](https://s3.amazonaws.com/hrz-website/posters/CogAging2012_FINAL.pdf).

-I endeavor to prioritize women, Black, and other underrepresented minoritized folks in my mentoring.
+I endeavor to prioritize women, Black, and other historically marginalized folks in my mentoring.
 Please get in touch if I can provide support (e.g., tips on applying to grad school, reviewing CVs, etc.).
 There is also a list of some resources and readings that I am continually using to educate myself [here](/resources) including these [Concrete Actions for Academics](https://docs.google.com/document/d/1Ic6bil2AvrQmPFUcUyxcw_FumofKkUo3VLsU7qG0cTk/preview?pru=AAABcsK8OBM*vB48ngj1AcbyWPbpAoY87Q#).
-I invite criticism and critiques of how I can provide better mentorship and allyship in general, but, specifically to Black and underrepresented minoritized scientists.
+I invite criticism and critiques of how I can provide better mentorship and allyship in general, but, specifically to Black, historically excluded, and underrepresented minoritized scientists.